odlgroup/odl/doc/source/guide/in_depth/functional_guide.rst

       \text{prox}_{\sigma S}(x) = \text{arg min}_{y \in X} \{ S(y) + \frac{1}{2\sigma} \|y - x\|_2^2 \}.

+The default behavior of these is to raise a ``NotImplemetedError``.

-The `Functional` class also contains default implementations of two help functions:
+The `Functional` class also contains default implementations of two helper functions:

  * ``derivative(point)``.
 Given an implementation of the gradient, this method returns the (directional) derivative operator in ``point``.
    This is the linear operator